 Directors who join the Board as casual appointees must submit themselves to Shareholders for election at the first Annual General Meeting following their appointment.
 The Company provides material information to shareholders which is relevant to a decision to elect or re-elect a director.
+Kieran Pryke was appointed on 8 February 2021 and intends to stand for election at the 2021 Annual General Meeting.

-Directors are provided with a letter of appointment setting out the Company's expectations including involvement with committee work, their responsibilities, remuneration, including superannuation and expenses, requirement to disclose their interests and any matters which affect the Director's independence.
+Directors are provided with a written letter of appointment setting out the Company's expectations including involvement with committee work, their responsibilities, remuneration, including superannuation and expenses, requirement to disclose their interests and any matters which affect the Director's independence.
 Directors are provided with all relevant policies including the Company's Share Trading Policy, the Code of Conduct policy, a copy of the Company's Constitution, organisational charts and details of indemnity and insurance arrangements.